sonu405/riscv_processor/README.md

 	would take it's value from the EX_MEM register but in the case of load, the value can only be taken from load

+2. One case where the forwarding can't save the day is when we have load instruction storing value in a register and then we use that register s in the next instruction.
+Forwarding can't help becaue data is availble in the mem stage, stored in the mem_wb regiseter and  the next instruction requries value in the execute stage thus forwarding isn't useful because the arrow goes back in time.
+In this case, we must stall.

+For stall, we setup a hazard detection unit in the decode stage.
+It checks if the prev instruction was load using MemRead of the EX_MEM register and
+It sets a new signal PCWrite to 0 so that pc isn't updated while we stall.
+The signal IF/ID signal to zero so that this register is no longer written.

+Next, We also set the control signals for our current instruction (which is the one following the load) to zero so that the stall for the current instruction stall through all the stage by one cycle In the next cycle, How does the unstall of the PC happens?

+3. One more thing changed in this code is that we set the forwarded value from the WRITEBACK Stage as ResultW instead of MEM_WB.alu_out.
+This is because if some instruction wants lw instruction to forward it's value when the lw is in it's writeback stage then the instruction expects the value that would be written instead of the alu_out stored in mem_wb.

 Test Code:

 addi x1, x0, 5        # x1 = 5  -- 93 00 50 00